 The council holds several assets which are held to increase the knowledge, understanding and appreciation of the council's history and local area.
 Heritage Assets are recognised and measured (including the treatment of revaluation gains and losses) in accordance with the council's accounting policies on property, plant and equipment.
 However, some of the measurement rules are relaxed in relation to heritage assets as detailed below.
-The accounting policies in relation to heritage assets that are deemed to include elements of intangible heritage assets are also presented below.
 The council's collections of heritage assets are accounted for as follows: